 The American Psychological Association’s Adults and Children Together Against Violence (ACT) program teaches communities and adults how to create safe, healthy environments that protect children and youth from violence.
 ACT disseminates research-based information and teaches skills to adults with simple, accessible, user-friendly messages and materials.
 Learn how to get involved with ACT in your community.

 American Academy of Pediatrics

-The American Academy of Pediatrics is an organization of 60,000 pediatricians who are committed to helping all infants, children, adolescents, and young adults attain optimal physical, mental, and social health and well-being.
-Visit HealthyChildren.org for information related to child health, such as nutrition, fitness, immunizations, and emotional wellness, as well as specific guidance on parenting issues.
-Also, you may find a pediatrician or ask a pediatrician a health question through the organization’s Web site.
+The American Academy of Pediatrics is committed to helping all infants, children, adolescents, and young adults attain optimal physical, mental, and social health and well-being.
+Visit HealthyChildren.org for information related to child health, including nutrition, fitness, immunizations, and emotional wellness as well as specific guidance on parenting issues.

 National Coalition to Prevent Child Sexual Abuse and Exploitation

 The National Coalition to Prevent Child Sexual Abuse and Exploitation works to promote the healthy development of children and youth and end their sexual abuse and exploitation.

 The National Indian Child Welfare Association (NICWA) works to address the issues of child abuse and neglect through training, research, public policy, and grassroots community development.
 It also works to support compliance with the Indian Child Welfare Act of 1978, which seeks to keep American Indian children with American Indian families.

 NICWA improves the lives of American Indian children and families by helping tribes and other service providers implement services that are culturally competent, community based, and focused on the strengths and assets of families.
 This work includes collaborating with tribal and urban Indian child welfare programs.